The Delfonics: 1990–2000

-2005–2022
+2005–present

 William "Poogie" Hart continued touring with his group, Johnson and Fleming while Wilbert Hart continued touring with his group, Branch and Salaam.
 Randy Cain reunited with the brothers at the Rhythm and Blues Foundation Awards in Philadelphia to perform for the first time together in years, and were honored with the Pioneer Award.
 Soon after, Cain joined William Hart on his tour and stayed with that unit until his death in 2009.
-William Hart, along with Russell Thompkins Jr., the original lead singer of The Stylistics and Ted Mills the original lead singer of Blue Magic came together to record a CD entitled, The Three Tenors of Soul, which was produced by songwriter and producer, Bobby Eli and released in 2007.
+William Hart, along with Russell Thompkins Jr., the original lead singer of the Stylistics and Ted Mills the original lead singer of Blue Magic came together to record a CD entitled, The Three Tenors of Soul, which was produced by songwriter and producer, Bobby Eli and released in 2007.

 Randy Cain died on April 9, 2009, at age 63.

 Major Harris died on November 9, 2012, at age 65.

+In 2015, Wilbert Hart's group performed on the Soul Train Cruise.

 In 2020, William Hart and Wilbert Hart celebrated their 55th anniversary in the music industry.

 Lead singer William "Poogie" Hart died on July 14, 2022, at age 77.

+Upon the death of William "Poogie" Hart, Johnnie Johnson and Garfield Fleming returned to the group (now named "William Hart's Delfonics") joined by Michael Muse, who replaced Eban Brown as lead singer for the Stylistics for a short period of time.

+On April 24, 2023, The Delfonics were inducted into The National R&B Music Society Atlantic City Walk of Fame.

-Wilbert Hart is the only surviving original member of The Delfonics still performing as of 2022.
+Wilbert Hart is the only surviving original member of the Delfonics still performing as of 2025.
+His group performed for a second time on the Soul Train Cruise in January 2025.